West London Free School: Criticism

-In addition to criticism of the free school concept generally, the West London Free School was criticised in The Guardian for planning to make its permanent site Palingswick House in Hammersmith, a building then occupied by a number of community groups.
-Hammersmith MP Andy Slaughter added his voice to the criticism, arguing that "local people are against the plans", and stating that the school was "ousting 22 charities and a school for severely disabled children in its rush to open".
+In addition to criticism of the free school concept generally, the West London Free School was criticised in The Guardian for planning to make its permanent site Palingswick House in Hammersmith; which had served as a boarding school until around 1948, when it became a residential home for diabetic children, and was later occupied by a number of community groups.
+Hammersmith MP Andy Slaughter added his voice to the criticism, stating that the school was "ousting 22 charities and a school for severely disabled children in its rush to open".

 In response, Toby Young pointed out that Palingswick House was listed for disposal by Hammersmith and Fulham Borough Council long before the West London Free School came into existence and, had the school not subsequently bought it, it would likely have been sold off to a property developer and possibly demolished.
-There hasn't been a school for disabled children in Palingswick House for at least 50 years.

-Opponents of free schools have also challenged perceived shortcomings in freedom of information access related to the development of free schools including the West London Free School.

-Peter Winter, the ex-headmaster of Latymer Upper School, criticised the proposal to base the West London Free School at Palingswick House, a neighbouring property, on the grounds that increased traffic to the area might threaten pupil safety.
+In February 2011, Peter Winter, head of the neighbouring independent Latymer Upper School, objected to the proposed location of the West London Free School at Palingswick House.
+He cited concerns about pupil safety, traffic congestion and pressure on local infrastructure arising from an additional 600 pupils.
+While stating that he did not oppose the principle of a new secondary school, he argued that the site was unsuitable.
+As head of an adjacent fee-paying school, his objections also attracted attention because of the potential appearance of a conflict of interest.
+West London Free School founder Toby Young responded that the school would commission a transport assessment, adopt a “no drop-off” policy and phase its growth gradually.

-The school has been accused of being unrepresentative of the local community, but these charges have been denied by Young, saying that approximately 25 per cent of the pupils are on free school meals.
+Responding to a claim that the school was unrepresentative of the local community, Young said that approximately 25 per cent of the pupils were on free school meals.